How to become a nurse?

 What to expect at University

 When you've accepted your place at your University of choice, you can then look forward to beginning your undergraduate nursing degree in the September term.
-When you’ve moved and settled into your new accommodation, and covered all the introductory meetings and tutorials, you’ll then begin learning the introductions to nursing in lectures and classes.
+When you’ve moved and settled into your new accommodation, and covered all the introductory meetings and tutorials, you’ll then begin learning!

 As a degree that has a combination of practical skill development and learning alongside research and lecture-based study, first-year students will spend more time in an academic environment.
-This includes learning the basics of nursing through academic research as well as learning procedures and nursing requirements in a safe environment.
+This includes learning the basics of nursing through lectures/seminars/discussions as well as learning clinical procedures and nursing care in a safe environment.

 Alternative pathways to nursing

-For those who don’t think an undergraduate nursing degree is the best fit for them or their lifestyles, there are alternatives available.
-For those already holding a degree, it may be possible to convert that existing qualification into a nursing degree.
-Overall, this requires less time investment and more hands-on experience.
+For those who don’t think a nursing degree is the best fit for them or their lifestyles, there are alternatives available.

 For those who prefer not to be in full-time education, nursing apprenticeships are currently being trialled by the NHS across the UK.
-These apprenticeships provide the training and insight needed to become a qualified nurse over a more extended space of time.
-Apprenticeships do still require part-time University study to complete but are far more field-based.
+These apprenticeships provide the training and insight needed to become a qualified nurse over a more extended space of time (4 years).
+Apprenticeships do still require part-time University study to complete.
+The major difference with an Apprenticeship is that you are employed by a health/social care provider who pays you to work while working towards your degree.

 Want to become a nurse? - Start today

-With so much research and information at your disposal, you can start learning about what it takes to become a trained, qualified nurse today.
+With so much information at your disposal, you can start learning about what it takes to become a qualified nurse today.

 We are a university offering a number of nursing courses so if you want to pursue a degree in nursing or just want more information about the degree requirements and content of our nursing degree at the University of Cumbria, speak with the team on 0333 363 4108 or email email@example.com.